 Accept Your Offer of Admissions

-All students must accept their offer of admission by paying their Enrollment Confirmation Deposit BEFORE May 1st; please note that this fee is separate from any Orientation fees.
-The non-refundable, non-transferable deposit declares your intent to attend Cal State San Bernardino and can be paid through your MyCoyote account.
-Once you pay your confirmation deposit, please allow 48 hours before you register for a Orientation session.
-For more information, visit: Admissions and Student Recruitment.
+All students must accept their offer of admission by paying their Enrollment Confirmation Deposit BEFORE June 1; please note that this fee is separate from any Orientation fees.
+The non-refundable, non-transferable deposit declares your intent to attend Cal State San Bernardino and can be paid through your myCoyote account.
+Once you pay your confirmation deposit, please allow 24-48 hours before you register for an orientation session.
+For more information, visit Admissions and Student Recruitment.

 Emergency Contact Information

-You are required to complete the Emergency Contact information on your MyCoyote Student Center Portal before registering for Orientation.
+You are required to complete the Emergency Contact information on your myCoyote Self Service Student Center before registering for Orientation.
 This information will only be used in case of an emergency and someone needs to be contacted on your behalf.
-Be sure to keep this information updated.
+Be sure to keep this information updated with CSUSB.

-Failure to submit final transcripts by the July 1st deadline will result in your offer for admission being revoked and you will not be able to attend courses at Cal State San Bernardino.
+Partial transcripts are due to Admissions and Student Recruitment by February 15.
+Failure to submit final transcripts by the July 15 deadline will result in your offer for admission being cancelled and you will not be able to register for courses at CSUSB.